 But over the past few months, we’ve taken this rule one step further.
 We’ve cobbled together a priceless collection of books that actually help our kids’ bodies slow down for sleep.

-10 Bedtime Stories for Kids Who Hate Sleep
+10 Bedtime Story Books for Kids Who Hate Sleep

-Not only do these books help get our kids ready for sleep, but they also have another essential quality for bedtime stories for kids.
+Not only do these books help get our kids ready for sleep, but they also have another essential quality for bedtime story books for kids.
 They’re short.

 Because long bedtime stories do nothing to slow my kids down.
 Long, drawn-out stories just delay the inevitable battle.